grenadejumper/docker-oracle-client/Readme.md

 ## Step 1

-Unfortunately, Oracle does not allow us to include their software in images, so you need to download Oracle Instant Client linux binaries before we build the image.
+Unfortunately, Oracle does not allow us to include their software in docker-images, so you need to download Oracle Instant Client linux binaries (and accept their license) before we build the image.

 Get the following files

-oracle-instantclient12.1-basic-12.1.0.2.0-1.rpm
+* oracle-instantclient12.1-basic-12.1.0.2.0-1.rpm
-oracle-instantclient12.1-devel-12.1.0.2.0-1.rpm
+* oracle-instantclient12.1-devel-12.1.0.2.0-1.rpm
-oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.rpm
+* oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.rpm

 from [here](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html)

 Place the files in the same directory as the Dockerfile.

-## Step 2
+## Step 2 (optional)
-Optional - edit the tnsnames.ora file, so you can conveniently access these databases from the container, without having to enter the entire connection string.
+Edit the included tnsnames.ora file, so you can conveniently access these databases from the container, without having to enter the entire connection string.

 ## Step 3
 Build the image